 These mobile moments represent unprecedented opportunities for companies to engage their customers.

-To explore the concept of mobile moments and how to optimize for them, Ted Schadler, VP and Principal Analyst at Forrester and co-author of the book, “The Mobile Mind Shift,” joined Moovweb CEO Ajay Kapur for the recent “Optimize for Mobile Moments" webinar, which you can register to view here.
+To explore the concept of mobile moments and how to optimize for them, Ted Schadler, VP and Principal Analyst at Forrester and co-author of the book, “The Mobile Mind Shift,” joined Moovweb CEO Ajay Kapur for the recent “Optimize for Mobile Moments" webinar.

 It’s no secret that mobile is on the rise.
 Mobile usage, in terms of digital media time spent online, has already surpassed desktop.